rudidude86/gura-lang.github.io/documents/Syntax.md

     _ $ @
     0 1 2 3 4 5 6 7 8 9

-Here are some valid symbols:
+Here are some valid indentifiers:

     foo
     test_result